CodexJitin/Codemni/memory/README.md

 ```

 ### 3. ConversationalSummaryMemory

-**Summarizes old messages to save tokens**
+Summarizes old messages to save tokens.

+**Characteristics:**
-- ✅ Maintains context with fewer tokens
+- Maintains context with fewer tokens
-- ✅ Suitable for very long conversations
+- Suitable for very long conversations
-- ⚠️ Requires LLM for summarization
+- Requires LLM for summarization
-- 👍 Best for: Long conversations with token limits
+- **Best for:** Long conversations with token limits

 ```python
 from Codemni.memory import ConversationalSummaryMemory